Get

 4. Arterial Thromboembolism

-Birmans with heart disease are at risk of developing Arterial Thromboembolism, a condition in which blood clots in the left atrium impede blood flow to organs and particularly the hind legs.
+Birmans with heart disease are at risk of developing Arterial Thromboembolism, a condition in which blood clots in the left atrium impede blood flow to organs particularly the hind legs.
 This can cause weakness, pain in the legs, and even paralysis.
 They may also struggle to breathe properly.
 If you spot any of these signs, seek immediate veterinary care for your Birman.

 Birman

-Image Credit: freestocks-photos, Pixabay
+Image By: freestocks-photos, Pixabay

 5. Portosystemic Shunt

-Symptoms include low appetite, lethargy, weight loss, vomiting, diarrhea, and in some cases, bladder stones.
+Symptoms include low appetite, lethargy, weight loss, vomiting, diarrhea, and, in some cases, bladder stones.
 If your cat is displaying these symptoms, consult your vet.

 6. Eyelid Agenesis